 Have a Question about Blind Wine Tasting and Judging?

 If you have any questions about Blind Wine Tasting and Judging, please contact us.
-We look forward to your email and seeing you at the 3rd Annual Emerging Winemakers Competition at Yavapai College in Clarkdale, AZ.
+We look forward to your email and seeing you virtually at the third Emerging Winemakers Virtual Competition at Yavapai College in Clarkdale, AZ.